Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Additional Results

-\paragraph{CRAFT$_{\text{v5}}$ Results.} CRAFT$_{\text{v5}}$ uses direct answer generation without structured reasoning traces ($R_{\mathrm{faith}}$ and $R_{\mathrm{gold}}$ not applicable).
-CRAFT$_{\text{7B}}$ achieves 56.25\% EM on MuSiQue, 63.25\% on HotpotQA, and 67.15\% on 2WikiMHQA.
-A critical observation: \textbf{CRAFT$_{\text{0.5B}}$ completely fails} on this template (near-zero performance), indicating that smaller models require structured reasoning traces for stable training.
+\textbf{CRAFT$_{\text{v5}}$ Results.} CRAFT$_{\text{v5}}$ uses direct answer generation without structured reasoning traces ($R_{\mathrm{faith}}$ and $R_{\mathrm{gold}}$ not applicable).
+At 7B, it achieves 49.95\% EM on MuSiQue, 59.80\% on HotpotQA, and 60.34\% on 2WikiMHQA.
+At 0.5B, v5 reaches 23.87\%/36.70\%/36.65\% EM, far above the structured variants, indicating that direct answer optimization is substantially easier for the smallest model.